josenoguera-94/mve-collection/src/localstack-hybrid-cloud/README.md

 ## Configuration

-Database credentials and LocalStack configuration for Terraform are managed in `terraform.tfvars`.
+All configuration, including database credentials and LocalStack endpoints, is managed in `terraform.tfvars`.
 Service configuration for Docker is managed directly in `docker-compose.yml`.

 ## Useful Commands